grafana/grafana/docs/sources/enterprise/reporting.md

 ### Scheduling
 > Note: Scheduler has been significantly changed in Grafana Enterprise v8.1.

 Scheduled reports can be sent once or repeated on an hourly, daily, weekly and monthly basis, or at custom intervals.
-You may also disable scheduling by selecting "Never" for when you want to send the report via the API.
+You can also disable scheduling by selecting **Never** if you want to send the report via the API.

 {{< figure src="/static/img/docs/enterprise/reports_scheduler_8.1.png" max-width="500px" class="docs-image--no-shadow" >}}